 Two charged in disgusting North Dakota poaching incident.

-In an poaching incident caught on video, several people are shown stabbing, suffocating and bashing a buck’s head into the ground on the banks of the Cannonball River back in November.
+In a repellent poaching incident caught on video a couple years ago, several people were shown stabbing, suffocating, and bashing a buck's head into the ground on the banks of the Cannonball River during the November deer season.

-North Dakota Game and Fish have just announced they’ve charged two people in the case with a Class A misdemeanor.
-Both are New York residents and have been identified as Wiliam Larkin and William Bighorse.
-Both are being charged with unlawful possession of big game.
+In the aftermath, North Dakota Game and Fish announced that they charged two people in the case with a Class A misdemeanor.
+Both were New York residents and have been identified as Wiliam Larkin and William Bighorse.
+Both were charged with unlawful possession of big game.

-It turns out releasing the video of the crime to the public has been very helpful in the investigation.
+It turns out releasing the video of the crime to the public had been very helpful in the investigation.

-“We still don’t know everybody in the video, but we were able to identify two actively involved in the killing of that deer,” Chief Game Warden Bob Timian told the Bismark Tribune.
-“This is all based on concerned citizens in the public sending us information.”
+"We still don't know everybody in the video, but we were able to identify two actively involved in the killing of that deer," Chief Game Warden Bob Timian told the Bismark Tribune at the time.
+"This is all based on concerned citizens in the public sending us information."